abidnuri/barber-shop-client/README.md

 # Getting Started with Abid Nuri

-This Barber Shop Project [Not Yet Updated](https://github.com/facebook/create-react-app).
+This Barber Shop Project [Live](https://barber-project-shop.web.app/).

 ## Available Feature
-1. Full Admin Panel, Customer Panel
-2. Get Appointment
-3.
+1. Responsive full-stack project with CRUD operation.
+2. Users can place orders with Firebase authentication & a pay system like a stripe.
+3. Admin can create new services and monitor placed orders.
+4. Users will allow buying any service with firebase authentication.